J. Peter Gergen, Ph.D.

 J. Peter Gergen is a Professor in the Department of Biochemistry and Cell Biology and Director of the Center for Developmental Genetics at Stony Brook University.
 His research utilizes the Drosophila model system to investigate the developmental regulation of gene expression with a focus on Runt, the founding member of a family of conserved DNA-binding proteins with pivotal regulatory functions in human development and disease.
 He has previously served as a Director of the tri-institutional (Stony Brook University, Cold Spring Harbor Laboratory, and Brookhaven National Laboratory) Graduate Program in Genetics and as Associate Dean for Academic Affairs in the Graduate School.
 Since 2010, he has served as the Director of Undergraduate Biology Program, which is the largest undergraduate major at Stony Brook, encompassing 3 different departments that offer over 70 different biology courses to over 13,000 students annually.
 His role as Director of the Undergraduate Biology Program has involved him in the national movement to transform undergraduate science education.

-Assistant Dean for Diversity, The Graduate School
+Assistant Dean for Diversity & Inclusion, The Graduate School

 Director, Center for Inclusive Education